Erie SeaWolves at Portland Sea Dogs - Game Notes

 - Erie's defense is second in fielding percentage (.982) while Portland is tied for sixth in the league (.979)

-- Erie's defense has committed just one error in its past nine games
+- Erie's defense has committed just one error in its past 10 games

 - In 2018, the SeaWolves went 3-3 against the Sea Dogs and 1-2 at Hadlock Field